 Natural Ventilation Principle: Design all houses to have excellent natural ventilation.
 Use any combination of cross ventilation, stack effect ventilation, thermal chimneys, adjustable vents and the like to maximise natural airflow.
 Consider carefully the window and door design and operation so that a range of ventilation options are possible without compromising security.
 Arrange all subfloor and roof spaces should be both well ventilated and sufficiently insulated.
-Active Water Provide all houses with water tanks to locally capture rain water for productive reuse.
-Systems Tanks Include water tanks to maximise rainwater harvesting for all houses; average 10.5m3 per household (external potable water back up would be provided from 45ML dam); - Allow rainwater tanks to be above ground or in-ground, arranged individually or in series.
+Active Water Systems Tanks Provide all houses with water tanks to locally capture rain water for productive reuse.
+Include water tanks to maximise rainwater harvesting for all houses; average 10.5m3 per household (external potable water back up would be provided from 45ML dam); - Allow rainwater tanks to be above ground or in-ground, arranged individually or in series.
 Use tank water with disinfection / filtration for potable purposes.
 Solar Power Covered in Building Standards - 2 kWp for the first bedroom plus 1 kWp for each additional bedroom.
 Recycling Use materials with potential for end of life recycling or which are manufactured with high levels of recycled or waste materials.
 Minimise waste, provide for composting, separate glass plastic, metal and paper.
 Reduce the demand for rare and/or non-renewable resources (such as rainforest and old growth forest timbers); Promote the use of materials that are made from or contain recycled materials or can be recycled at the end of their useful life.
 Make provision for recycling and temporary storage of waste vegetative material (chip & re-spread, compost).
 Use recycled materials in paving / retaining and garden walls / steps / concrete / mulch and drainage materials, and the like.
-Landscapi ng + Common Gardens Configure all lots so that they contribute to a site-wide system of Common Gardens in the heart of each block. • Provide Common Garden plots as stipulated on the block plans.
+Landscapi ng + Common Gardens Configure all lots so that they contribute to a site-wide system of Common Gardens in the heart of each block.
+Provide Common Garden plots as stipulated on the block plans.
 The Common Gardens are to have a minimum depth of 6 metres, and be supplemented by swales and common pathways.
-Gardens and be supplemented by swales and common pathways.
-Landscapi ng Landscape all lots at Narara so that they predominantly comprise area for cultivated gardens and planting appropriate to Narara's environment.
-Lots Plant appropriate landscaping between all houses for productive gardens, a green outlook & privacy screening.
+Landscapi ng Lots Landscape all lots at Narara so that they predominantly comprise area for cultivated gardens and planting appropriate to Narara's environment.
+Plant appropriate landscaping between all houses for productive gardens, a green outlook & privacy screening.
 All lots to provide the stipulated area of Common Gardens for their block.
-All lots to provide the supulated area of Common Garden's for their block.
 All lots must have a total soft landscaped area of a preferred minimum of 55% of their lot (with a minimum of 50% being allowed).
 Soft landscaped area excludes building footprints, sheds, pools, spas, pavilions, water tanks, impermeable elements, hard landscape and the like but includes any Common Garden easement on the lot.
-Landscapi ng Adopt permaculture principles and practices in all garden areas.
-Garden Spaces Conserve and regenerate degraded land.
+Landscapi ng Garden Spaces Adopt permaculture principles and practices in all garden areas.
+Conserve and regenerate degraded land.
 Use plant species which are well adapted to their niche environment, and remove plant species which are listed as bushland weeds.
 Use planting and water storage for sustainable irrigation during long periods of dry conditions.
 Use the site's topography to generate a range of microclimatic conditions, both for public amenity and environmental biodiversity, for example, the creation of cool shady areas within the site's eastern gully.